djpugh/MTfit/docs/source/cli.rst

   -Q [QUALITY_CHECK], --quality [QUALITY_CHECK]

-Run mtfit with quality checks enabled [default=False].
+Run MTfit with quality checks enabled [default=False].
 Checks if an event has a percentage of non-zero samples lower than the flag - values from 0-100.